EmpaEconversion/aiidalab-aurora/docs/source/index.rst

 Acknowledgements
 ****************

 The Aurora project is supported by the BIG-MAP Stakeholder Initiative.
-You can find the app on the `BIG-MAP App Store <https://big-map.github.io/big-map-registry/apps/aiidalab-aurora.html>`_ We acknowledge both the `AiiDA`_ and `AiiDAlab`_ teams for developing the platforms leveraged by the Aurora app.
+You can find the app on the `BIG-MAP App Store`_.
+We acknowledge both the `AiiDA`_ and `AiiDAlab`_ teams for developing the platforms leveraged by the Aurora app.